 A baking stone conducts heat into the loaf.
 Using one increases the height of the oven spring to give those fantastic rips you see in artisan baguettes.
 It will also help to give them an even bake on the base of the baguettes.
 If you don’t have a baking stone, preheat the thickest baking sheet that you have.

 What can I use instead of a couche

 A couche is a food-safe fabric liner that is used to support the baguettes as they rise.
-If you don’t have a one, you use a clean tea towel.
+If you don’t have one, you use a clean tea towel.
 Preferably a one that won’t fray otherwise you may find a few strands of cotton on the crust!

 Can I use a dutch oven to make this recipe?

 Yes, if you would rather use a dutch oven to make baguettes you can do and you won’t need to add steam to the oven.
-Just be aware that it will have to be big enough to fit the length of the French breads.
+Just be aware that it will have to be big enough to fit the length of the French bread.
 Simply preheat the dutch oven and drop the dough pieces inside on a sheet of parchment paper to bake.
 If you are looking to get a dutch oven, I recommend getting this one from Challenger as it is big enough to fit a few baguettes in one load.